-A typical protein bar will contain around 280 calories — about the same as a turkey sandwich — observes Carol A. DeNysschen, professor of nutrition at SUNY Buffalo State.
+A typical protein bar will contain around 280 calories — about the same as a turkey sandwich, says Carol A. DeNysschen, professor of nutrition at SUNY Buffalo State.
 DeNysschen adds that most people will feel fuller eating a turkey sandwich, but if you struggle to eat enough calories, the less-satiating bar may be the better option.

-A protein bar should have at least 15 grams of protein, notes trainer and sports medicine physician Phoenyx Austin.
-Additionally, it should have at least 6 grams of fiber, no trans fats and less carbohydrate than protein.
+A protein bar should have at least 15 grams of protein, notes trainer and sports medicine physician Phoenyx Austin, MD.
+Additionally, it should have at least 6 grams of fiber, no trans fats and fewer carbohydrates than protein.
 Another bonus is if the protein comes from whey or casein.

 - 21 grams of whey and nut protein, 200 calories, 5 grams of carbs, 10 grams of fat, 15 grams of fiber, gluten-free, 0 trans fat

 2. Rise Protein Bar ($26.99 for pack of 12, Amazon.com)